Hermann Werner Siemens: "Zwillingspathologie" (Twin Pathology)

 The difference between identical twins and fraternal twins is the basis of the classical Twin Method, and first appeared in Siemens' work "Zwillingspathologie", or "Twin Pathology", in 1924.

 While the twin method is generally attributed to Francis Galton's 1875 article "The History of Twins, as a Criterion of The Relative Powers of Nature and Nurture", Galton did not suggest the comparison between identical (monozygotic) and fraternal (dizygotic) twins; instead, Galton suggested using twins to test the power of the environment to change the similarity level between identical twins.
 Galton's article considered environmental factors such as social conditions and education; here, Galton faced objection that these environmental conditions were only a small part of the circumstances that could affect similarity of twins.

 Curtis Merriman, an assistant professor of Education at the University of Wisconsin, also published a report called "Psychological Monographs" on the twin method describing the difference between the identical and fraternal twins in 1924; however, Merrimen did not suggest that the difference between identical and fraternal twins could be used to explore hereditary traits and only interpreted his results as evidence for two types of twins.

 Siemens' work introduced the classical "Twin Method", which is recognized as highly influential by current Twin Studies experts in genetics.
 Hermann Werner Siemens was the first researcher to attempt to determine the roles of genetics and environment in the specific case of naevi, which are moles or birthmarks.
 While Siemens focused on dermatological phenotypes, he also explored psychological features using twin studies.
 An example of this research was on the academic performance of identical and fraternal twins: His research found that identical twins were more likely to have a similar performance in school than fraternal twins.

 Siemens wrote in "Zwillingspathologie" about his findings:"If an illness is regularly dominant, then both of the identical twins either suffer from it or are free from it.. the nonidentical twins correlate as the siblings of a two-child family ....
 With the help of twin pathology, we found a possible way to judge hereditary influence on the investigated features ....
 The assessment is based on the comparison of the findings in identical and nonidentical twins."His research included reporting on similarities in skin traits in monozygotic twins, including naevi among other dermatological traits.
 Within Siemens' research, he reported monozygotic twins having a higher concordance in naevus counts compared with siblings.
-Siemen's research into twin studies was well before the structure of DNA was discovered, and as a result, his work was highly useful in compiling a detailed compilation of dermatological phenotypes for both monozygotic and dizygotic twins.
+Siemens' research into twin studies was well before the structure of DNA was discovered, and as a result, his work was highly useful in compiling a detailed compilation of dermatological phenotypes for both monozygotic and dizygotic twins.

 Siemens commented about his work in the 1920s, "twins of one egg origin will be of immense value for geneticists and psychologists."